Contributed By Arnold & Porter

 No existing provisions were used, nor were any new ones introduced, to allow the requisition or conversion of manufacturing sites due to COVID-19.

-In February 2021, the Cabinet Office issued Information Note PPN 01/21, which reminded contracting authorities of the above options and built on the guidance in the former PPN.
-In particular, PPN 01/21 provided advice on the commercial risks inherent in direct awards without competition, such as higher prices and limited due diligence.
-To combat these risks, the PPN encouraged contracting authorities to seek contractual mechanisms that would allow them to secure price reductions through the life of the contract and publish some form of advertisement, run an informal competition or hold discussions with multiple suppliers.
-PPN 01/20 was withdrawn on 31 January 2023 and is now out of date, but PPN 01/21 remains in place.
+In February 2021, the Cabinet Office issued Information Note PPN 01/21, which consolidated previous guidance on procurements conducted in situations of extreme urgency, including the use of accelerated timelines, extending or modifying a contract during its term and contracts awarded without competition or advertisement.
+In particular, PPN 01/21 provides advice on the commercial risks inherent in direct awards without competition, such as higher prices and limited due diligence.
+To combat these risks, the PPN encourages contracting authorities to seek contractual mechanisms that would allow them to secure price reductions through the life of the contract and publish some form of advertisement, run an informal competition or hold discussions with multiple suppliers.

 Tower 42